karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 ## Simple Frontend Development Next Steps

-These are things I deliberately didn't implement and I might implement them once I have extra time.
-Most of these things are rather trivial and I felt that I have learned most of the things I wanted to know about how to use ClojureScript and various related libraries and tools to implement a Single Page Application.
+I have gathered in this chapter some things I deliberately didn't implement and I might implement them once I have extra time.
+Most of these things are rather trivial.
+I feel that I already learned the most important lessons with the current implementation and therefore didn't bother to continue any further.

+Anyway, these are some features for future implementation:

 - Do not show any other pages than Sign-in and Login if there is no valid session in the browser.
-- Logout functionality: Add a logout link once user is logged in.
+- Logout functionality: Add a logout link once user is logged in - invalidate the token (remove it from atom and browser local storage) when the user loggs out.
 - Some shopping cart functionality for the user to choose the items for purchasing.
+Simulate payment somehow.
 - Some basic CSS to make the Simple Frontend look at least a little bit less horrific. :-)